iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 directory `test`.
 More about these in a minute.
 Lets first focus on the stuff inside `src`.

-If you are using Light Table, now is a good time to Connect.
-If you already are in Instarepl, open the menu from the lower right corner and select Menu.
-This should get you to the starting choice.
+If you are using Light Table and you followed the instructions from the last chapter, you should have an Instarepl open for the `training-day` project.
+If you don't, now is a good time to go through those instructions.

-Select Table and click Connect.
-Find the directory `training-day` and hit `Enter`.
-After the loading, you should see `training-day` towards the top right corner.
-Double click on the name, and the contents of the file will be shown on the left.

 If you are using some other editor, just open the file `src/training_day.clj`.